 The Veterans’ Supplement in Home Care

 The Veterans’ Supplement in home care, introduced on 1 August 2013, provides additional funding for veterans with a mental health condition accepted by the Department of Veterans’ Affairs (DVA) as related to their service.
-The Veterans’ Supplement provides an extra 10 per cent funding on top of the basic subsidy amount for the relevant Home Care Package level for eligible care recipients.
+The Veterans’ Supplement currently provides an extra 10 per cent funding on top of the basic subsidy amount for the relevant Home Care Package level for eligible care recipients.
+This will increase to 11.5 per cent of the home care basic subsidy from 20 March 2019.

 Multi-Purpose Services and the National Aboriginal and Torres Strait Islander Flexible Aged Care Programme receive an equivalent amount of the Dementia and Cognition Supplement and Veterans’ Supplement as a component of their grant payments.
 Transition care services also receive an equivalent amount of dementia and Veterans’ Supplement on a component of their funding arrangements.